tinylamb/Projects/README.md

 **Graph from links AdjList implemention [√]** - Create a program that will create a graph or network from a series of links.

+**Depth first traversal for a graph [√]** - Implement DFT for a tree.
+DFT used
+    in Graph Decomposing.

 **Eulerian Path** - Create a program which will take as an input a graph and output either a Eulerian path or a Eulerian cycle, or state that it is not possible.
 A Eulerian Path starts at one node and traverses every edge of a graph  through every node and finishes at another node.
 A Eulerian cycle is a eulerian Path that starts and finishes at the same node.

 **Connected Graph** - Create a program which takes a graph as an input and outputs whether every node is connected or not.